IamNotBrianZ/Modern-Industrialization-Refreshed/readme.md

 ## Issues

-MI has its own texture loader, so CTM on machine controllers and hatches won't work
+MI has its own texture loader, so connected textures won't work on machine controllers and hatches

 ## Credits
 Texture taken from GregTech: Refreshed (Made by ULSTICK)